 COMP T

-Article 29
+Article 29 (> applies to Art.
+1, 2 & 3) [Post 24 October 2018 shadows’ version]

 Common supervisory culture

 1. The Authority shall play an active role in building a common Union supervisory culture and consistent supervisory practices, as well as in ensuring uniform procedures and consistent approaches throughout the Union.
 The Authority shall carry out, at a minimum, the following activities: